DoepDopiDope/WerewolvesCompany/releases/latest/README.md

 - Add a way for players to change the role setup from LethalConfig
 - Icon for the roles to be displayed at the top of the screen
 - Randomize the roles list to avoid meta-game
-- End of game screen displaying which team won